 Root Certificates are the primary level of certifications that tell a browser that the communication is genuine.
 If there is a problem identifying the certificate-issuing authority or if the public key is expired or corrupt, you will see a message saying There is a problem with the website’s certificate.

-Root Certificates recently came into the limelight due to the Lenovo-Superfish incident, where malicious certificates were injected on to users’ systems.
+Root Certificates recently came into the limelight due to the Lenovo-Superfish incident, where malicious certificates were injected into users’ systems.
 If you feel the need to scan your Root Certificates in Windows 7/8/10, then this new tool names RCC or Root Certificate Check will help you.

 Root Certificates Scanner